 Have a Wall of Fame that highlights all of your employees.
-Add their photo on the company website and post it on company social media sites.
+Add their photo on the company website and post it on company social media sites to publicly display the ways you show appreciation to employees.
 Also, submit the photo with newspaper press releases.
 If you have a human resources department, this is a great job for them.
-If you have a small business it doesn’t always have to be your task to organize.
-Seek out a team member that is enthusiastic, this is a great option for practicing task delegation.
-Keep in mind, the best practice is to use a professional photo.
+If you have a small business, it doesn’t always have to be your task to organize.
+Seek out a team member that is enthusiastic; this is a great option for practicing task delegation.
+Keep in mind the best practice is to use a professional photo.

 3. Hold an appreciation ceremony.

 This can be a formal event or as informal as part of an agenda item for your weekly team meeting, where you take a few minutes for employees to verbally acknowledge the efforts of coworkers.
 Staff appreciation ceremonies offer public recognition for both large-scale and small-scale tasks.
 Many times, the tiny tasks an employee accomplishes in a day are completely overlooked company-wide because “it gets done,” but no one bothers to see who does it.
 Team building is cultivated when people appreciate and trust.